 Using CHIEF for declaring goods into or out of Northern Ireland

-CHIEF can still be used for declaring goods entering Northern Ireland from outside the UK and EU.
+You can still use CHIEF for declaring goods entering Northern Ireland from outside the UK and EU.

-- import declarations for movements of goods directly into Northern Ireland from outside the UK and EU
+- brought directly into Northern Ireland from outside the UK and EU

-- export declarations for movements of goods directly from Northern Ireland to outside the UK and EU
+- sent directly from Northern Ireland to outside the UK and EU

-You can also do this for import declarations for movements of goods into Northern Ireland from outside the UK and EU through Great Britain (England Scotland and Wales) (transshipment) if the goods are:
+You can also still use CHIEF for declaring goods brought into Northern Ireland from outside the UK and EU through Great Britain (England, Wales and Scotland) if the goods are:

 - not customs cleared in Great Britain

 - moved by transit from Great Britain to Northern Ireland